 1. Explore Abel Tasman National Park

-The pristine beaches and turquoise waters of this park make it feel like you’re in the tropics rather than New Zealand.
+This park is the main reason why people come to Nelzon.
+The pristine beaches and turquoise waters of Abel make it feel like you’re in the tropics rather than New Zealand.
 The park covers over 23,876 hectares (59,000 acres), meaning there are a lot of single and multi-day hikes here.
 The best way to see the park is by kayak.
 This lets you explore the tiny little coves and beaches that really make the area special.
-Full-day rentals start at around 85 NZD, or you can join a guided kayaking tour starting at 130 NZD.
+You can rent a kayak for a whole day or join a guided kayaking tour.
 If you have more time and really want to soak up the park, you can do the Abel Tasman Coast Track, a 60-kilometer (37-mile) walking track that takes 3-5 days to complete.

 2. Visit Founders Heritage Park